Hillary J. Doerries

 Ms. Doerries received her musical training at the Indiana University Jacobs School of Music, earning double Bachelor of Music degrees in Organ and Vocal Performance.
 Her voice teachers included Patricia Stiles and Patricia Havranek.
 In 2011, she completed her Master of Music in Organ and Church Music, studying organ under Dr. Marilyn Keiser, Mr. Todd Wilson, and Dr. Jeffrey Smith.
 During her graduate school years, she was Dean of the IU-Bloomington Chapter of the American Guild of Organists, worked as an accompanist for the Indiana University Children's Choir under Ruth Boshkoff and Dr. Brent Gault, and held church music positions in Bedford, Speedway, and Indianapolis.

-Ms. Doerries is a member of the Association of Lutheran Church Musicians (ALCM), the American Guild of Organists (AGO), the Association of Anglican Musicians (AAM), and The Hymn Society in the United States and Canada.
-In her free time, Ms. Doerries enjoys journaling, gardening, painting, visiting Lake Michigan, doting on her nieces and nephew, and spending time with her husband, Mark, and their pupper, Lily.
+Ms. Doerries is a member of the Association of Lutheran Church Musicians (ALCM), the American Guild of Organists (AGO), and The Hymn Society in the United States and Canada.
+In her free time, Ms. Doerries is an avid painter.
+She also enjoys journaling, gardening, and exploring beautiful Lake Michigan.